List of VeggieTales characters: Ermie Asparagus

 Ermie Asparagus (introduced 2012) is an energetic asparagus girl with her spear styled into pigtails.
-She debuted as Benny LaBoe's (Junior Asparagus's) little sister in the opening story, "Lenny and the Lost Birthday" on "Robin Good and His Not-So-Merry Men."
-She is also seen as Ermengarde in "The Penniless Princess" and as Little Bo Peep in "The Good Egg of Gooseville" story of "The Little House That Stood."
-Despite being credited as Libby in "The Penniless Princess," her name was confirmed to be Ermie in the audio commentary for said episode.
+She debuted as Lenny LaBoe's younger sister in the opening story, "Lenny and the Lost Birthday" on "Robin Good and His Not-So-Merry Men".
+She is also seen as Ermengarde in "The Penniless Princess" and as Little Bo Peep in "The Good Egg of Gooseville" story of "The Little House That Stood".
+Despite being credited as Libby in "The Penniless Princess", her name was confirmed to be Ermie in the audio commentary for said episode.